yingweiwo

 Pharmacodynamics

-Zolmitriptan, like other triptans, is a serotonin (5-hydroxytryptamine; 5-HT) receptor agonist, with enhanced specificity for the 5-HT1B and 5-HT1D receptor subtypes.
-It is through the downstream effects of 5-HT1B/1D activation that triptans are proposed to provide acute relief of migraines.
-Zolmitriptan is also a vasoconstrictor, leading to possible adverse cardiovascular effects such as myocardial ischemia/infarction, arrhythmias, cerebral and subarachnoid hemorrhage, stroke, gastrointestinal ischemia, and peripheral vasospastic reactions.
-In addition, chest/throat/neck/jaw pain, tightness, and/or pressure has been reported, along with the possibility of medication overuse headaches and serotonin syndrome.
-Patients with phenylketonuria should be advised that ZOMIG-ZMT contains phenylalanine.
+Zolmitriptan, like other triptans, is a serotonin (5-HT) receptor agonist with higher specificity for the 5-HT1B and 5-HT1D receptor subtypes.
+Triptans are thought to relieve migraines by activating downstream effects of the 5-HT1B/1D receptors.
+Zolmitriptan is also a vasoconstrictor and may cause adverse cardiovascular reactions such as myocardial ischemia/infarction, arrhythmias, cerebral hemorrhage and subarachnoid hemorrhage, stroke, gastrointestinal ischemia, and peripheral vasospasm.
+Additionally, there are reports of chest pain/throat pain/neck pain/jaw pain, tightness and/or pressure, as well as the possibility of drug overuse headaches and serotonin syndrome.
+Patients with phenylketonuria should be informed that ZOMIG-ZMT contains phenylalanine.
+Zolmitriptan is a second-generation triptan used for the acute treatment of migraines and was approved by the FDA in 1997.
+Compared with first-generation triptans (e.g., sumatriptan), it has advantages such as higher oral bioavailability and faster onset of action [2]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.